nithinadidela/airfoil-35deg-acc-flow/README.md

 ## Running the case

 ​Mesh is produced using gmsh
-To check the quality of the mesh
+​To check the quality of the mesh

 > $ checkMesh